isarsdoshi/Design6/README.md

 ![E322 Lab 7 Pic 2](https://github.com/isarsdoshi/Design6/assets/98429892/055f58be-facc-4778-b8e5-19a800bff6b9)
 ![E322 Lab 7 Pic 3](https://github.com/isarsdoshi/Design6/assets/98429892/8d2d2487-202d-4797-b84a-dc1b15e5f8e2)

 Next, I installed gspread and oauth2client.
-After that, I logged in to the Google Cloud Platform Identity and Access management, created a project called cpudata, enabled both Drive API and Sheets API, and then created and downloadd service account JSON key file.
-Following that, I started a new Google shee calledt cpudata and shared it with the client email in the JSON file.
+After that, I logged in to the Google Cloud Platform Identity and Access Management, created a project called cpudata, enabled both Drive API and Sheets API, and then created and downloaded the service account JSON key file.
+Following that, I started a new Google Sheet called cpudata and shared it with the client email in the JSON file.
 Finally, I attempted to run cpu_spreadsheet.py with the JSON key file in a demo folder.
-However, due to technological issues with my laptop I was enable to successfully carry out this part of the project.
-I did persist and try several times but was unable to carry it out completely due to technological issues.
+However, due to technological issues with my laptop, I was unable to successfully carry out this part of the project.
+I did persist and try several times, but was unable to carry it out completely due to technological issues.

 ![E322 Lab 7 Pic 4](https://github.com/isarsdoshi/Design6/assets/98429892/3bdac113-df08-450e-982a-ee6192dc1dbb)